Last revised: March 1, 2023

 Today, the WMSR maintains nearly 17 miles of the former WM corridor to Frostburg.
 This segment includes several scenic locations which includes "The Narrows" just west of Cumberland, 914-foot Brush Tunnel, and finally famous "Helmstetter's Curve."

 Today, the railroad operates diesel-powered trains as well as recently restored Chesapeake & Ohio 2-6-6-2 #1309.
 WMSR remains one of the state's top tourism destinations enjoying up to 40,000 riders annually.

 The railroad offers its guests a wide range of services, including on-board dining and alcohol/wine tasting trains.
-They also expect the big 2-6-6-2 to be ready to roll within the year.
+They also completed restoration of the big 2-6-6-2 in November, 2021.

 Western Maryland Scenic's current route was once part of the Western Maryland's original main line connecting Cumberland with Connellsville, Pennsylvania where the company had friendly connections with other railroads like the Pittsburgh & West Virginia.